 Be mindful of the key signs that you may need rodent proofing in your home that we’ve outlined above.
 Rodent proofing is a necessary component of dealing with any rodent infestation, otherwise, you’re setting yourself up for repeated repairs and headaches.

-If you suspect a rodent infestation in your attic, walls, or crawl spaces, don’t hesitate to contact Attic Construction today!
+If you suspect a rodent infestation in your attic, walls, or crawl spaces, don’t hesitate to call us to find the nearest Attic Construction location near you.
+No need to search “search for “insulation removal near me”!
 Rodent infestations won’t go away on their own, and they can lead to costly repairs and poor air quality.
 We also provide Orange County insulation installation and removal services to replace old rodent damaged insulation!

 To learn about our rodent proofing services in the Orange County area, please contact us today.